The 4 Best Fragrance-Free and Hypoallergenic Deodorants for Sensitive Skin and Itchy Armpits (2023)

 Are natural or hypoallergenic deodorants better?

 Don’t expect deodorants labeled “natural,” “unscented,” and “hypoallergenic” to be better for your itchy underarms.
-First of all, these products can still contain fragrances, which is a common trigger for skin irritation.
-And secondly, none of these labels are regulated by the FDA, which means that manufacturers are not required to submit proof of their natural or hypoallergenic claims.
+First, these products can still contain fragrances, a common trigger for skin irritation.
+And secondly, none of these labels are regulated by the FDA, so manufacturers are not required to submit proof of their natural or hypoallergenic claims.

 The false promise of natural deodorants